ChemistJS/smiles/_posts/2015-11-11-Setting-coordinates-for-atoms.markdown

 # Positioning connected parts

 The final step is to move apart coherent subgraphs so they will be drawn in other places and will not overlap graphically.
 For this, any coherent part of the graph gets calculated maximal and minimal x and y coordinates reached by the vertices of the part.
 Then, based on the calculated values subgraphs are moved so they will be centered vertically and horizontally stacked one behind the other, with predetermined intervals in between.

+# Bibliography

+ * [1] Antonio Zamora, An Algorithm for Finding the Smallest Set of Smallest Rings, Journal of Chemical Information and Computer Sciences, 1976

 There is also a version of this document in Polish [here]({{ site.baseurl }}{% post_url 2015-11-12-Setting-coordinates-polish-version %}).